edjohnso/biography/README.md

 > idiots.
 I'm sorry – I tried, it's just not in me.
 [^13]

-I can't tell you why he will spontaneously outburst to a good-willed programmer.
+I can't tell you why he will spontaneously outburst at a good-willed programmer.
 Whatever the reasons may be, he must understand that as Linux is his own project, there is no amount of contributions or profit that can be made with Linux that will fundamentally change that it is his own project.
 As such, I think it's entirely reasonable to defend it as you would yourself.